tiptone/shedi/README.md

 ## Split Application file into JSON files

-Each filename will be the application ID from ApplyTexas.
+Each file name will be the application ID from ApplyTexas.

     // path/to/edi/189.txt will be split into:
     // /path/for/output/*.json